-Yamaha’s annual Yard Built competition has produced some of the finest custom motorcycles since 2014, and this year’s winning bikes are no different.
+Yamaha’s annual competition has produced some of the finest since 2014, and this year’s winning bikes are no different.
 What is different in 2020, however, is the Back to the Drawing Board theme, which calls for fan-made designs of the brand’s approachable yet rowdy XSR700.
 No stranger to the contest, the sport heritage model has spanned the design gamut from retro dirt bike to futuristic café racer.

 Thanks to the talented designers, drawers, and builders, Yamaha revealed its latest crop of fresh XSR700 Yard Built customs and added to the already illustrious stable.

 Designed by Spanish drawers Alex and Claudio Monge, the Red Tail harkens back to Yamaha’s flat track glory days.
 Spain’s Café Racer SSpirit (CRSS) build team made sure the custom bike captured that heritage by borrowing the tail section, angular gas tank, and number plates from the storied race machines.
 The builders also stripped away the tank shrouds and engine side covers to make the naked even naked-er.
 Of course, the paint steals the show as it seems the crew went out for a blast before the red speed blocks could dry.
 All jokes aside, the Red Tail certainly turns heads whether you’re a purist or an avant-garde fan.